LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/November /week-of-november-19th.md

 **Tracking click operation in  reports**

 * Messaging connectors which support structured content elements (Apple Business Chat, Facebook Messenger, Google RCS Business Messaging, or future connectors) will enable the brand's agents/bots to share "External ID" metadata with the structured content click object
-* This will allow the brand to track in report builder (by the external ID) the number of times each click action was clicked/selected

 **Tracking number of times Structured Content event was sent/delivered or viewed in  reports**

 * Each connector supports a different type of message indication for the delivered state (delivered to server, delivered to consumer device or viewed by consumer).
 Per each supported indication, the connector will report back the right message state (as supported today)
-* This will allow the brand to track in the report builder (by the external ID) the number of times each Structured Content message was sent, delivered or viewed by the consumer

 For a more in depth guide on how to add metadata in structured content templates, please refer to the [Conversation Metadata guide](https://developers.liveperson.com/guides-conversation-metadata-guide.html).
 For more information about the Structured Content templates supported for each channel, please refer to the [developer community](https://developers.liveperson.com/).